infinum/frontend-handbook/React/React hooks.md

 If you need a value to stay the same throughout re-renders, you might think of `useMemo` as a nice way to "mimic" a constant.
 While it might seem that way, [it is not guaranteed](https://reactjs.org/docs/hooks-reference.html#usememo).

 > **You may rely on useMemo as a performance optimization, not as a semantic guarantee.** In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
-Write your code so that it still works without useMemo — and then add it to optimize performance.
+Write your code so that it still works without useMemo — and then add it to optimize performance when it's necessary.

 ```jsx
 // BAD